nealhaddaway/GSscraper/README.md

 The Shiny app can be run locally to provide a user interface.
 Navigate to 'inst > shiny-examples > GSscraper > app.R' in R Studio and click 'Run app'.

-Install GSscraper on your machine with the following code:
+Run the GSscraper Shiny app on your machine with the following code:

-`devtools::install_github('nealhaddaway/GSscraper')`
+`shiny::runGitHub("GSscraper", "nealhaddaway", subdir = "inst/shiny-examples/GSscraper")`